11 Biggest Content Marketing Mistakes I See People Make (Yes, Even You!)

 The focus of creating (and promoting) content is to attract the right audience, so make your content all about them.

-Mistake #5: Content Published = Content Marketing
+Content marketing mistake #5: Content Published = Content Marketing

 You’ve done thorough research.